-- 66. On the date and time scheduled for the hearing, or such later date as may be set or consented to by the hearing committee, the hearing committee may hear and view any evidence provided by the officer and by the applicant for the hearing and may: - a. reverse or uphold the finding that the dog is a dangerous dog; and - b. if the finding that the dog is a dangerous dog is upheld, exempt the owner from all or some of the requirements of sections 54-62. - 67.
+- 66. On the date and time scheduled for the hearing, or such later date as may be set or consented to by the hearing committee, the hearing committee may hear and view any evidence provided by the officer and by the applicant for the hearing and may: - a. reverse or uphold the officer's finding; and - b. if the finding that the dog is a dangerous dog is upheld, exempt the owner from all or some of the requirements of sections 54-62. - 67.
 The onus is on the applicant to provide evidence satisfactory to the hearing committee that the relief being sought should be granted. - 68.
 The hearing will be held in accordance with the procedures in effect at the time of the hearing. - 69.
-Upon the hearing committee reaching a decision, the secretary will give notice of the decision in writing to the applicant for the hearing.
-The decision of the hearing committee is final.
+Upon the hearing committee reaching a decision, the secretary will give notice of the decision in writing to the applicant for the hearing. - 69.1 With respect to a dangerous dog finding, the decision of the hearing committee is final. - 69.2 Where more than six months have elapsed since the matter was before the committee, and the owner believes that the behaviour of the dog has improved, the owner may apply to the hearing committee setting out the grounds for the belief that the dog's behaviour has improved and requesting an order modifying or rescindiung the order to muzzle, leash or both. - 69.3 With respect to section 69.2 above, the application must be to the secretary of the committee in writing, on the form in effect at the time of the application, if applicable, and include the administrative fee for such applications.